By Tata Rossi 3 days ago, Photography Tips

 Many photographers believe that it is the most significant aspect of the initial setup.
 If the shutter speed is already insufficient to achieve a sharp shot, none of the remaining parameters of the photo triangle will save the situation, so you should start with it.
 This is also true if you plan to take a picture of a fast-moving object to ensure that you freeze the moment of movement.

 Follow the rule: when capturing motion, use a short shutter speed, but keep it moderate.
 Otherwise, you may “cut” the lighting of the scene.
 Begin with the maximum possible higher value, at which you still don’t allow blurring or loss of sharpness.
 But if you notice this, raise the speed.

 The compromise between the brightness of the scene and sharpness is something you can ace only after taking over a dozen fuzzy shots.
-A tripod helps you gather more light if you are sure that the scene is static.
+A tripod from an efficient tripod brand helps you gather more light if you are sure that the scene is static.

 Another reason to use a higher shutter speed is not only to minimize movement and blur, whether it is a camera shake or a moving object, which lets you maintain sharpness.
 While the shutter is open, the camera records the change in the position of all the elements in the frame, whether it is blades of grass or hair in the wind.
 If one of the elements moves, this may result in an undesirable blur.
 But it can also contribute to creating a highly artistic and expressive shot.